idanielgarcia13/model-3-designer/README.md

 # Tesla Model 3 Designer

 This project is an accurate replica of the [Tesla Model 3 Designer](https://www.tesla.com/model3/design).
 Built in React.
+This rebuild is precise down to the colors, typography, and layout.

 ## Available Scripts